JaredGrand/pdsnd_github/README.md

 chicago.csv

 ### Credits
-I used stackoverflow to answer some basic questions.
+I used stackoverflow.com to answer some basic questions.